isomerpages/moe-angsanapri/_student-development-programmes/Co Curricular Activities.md

 The CCA Programme provides students with a platform to discover their interests and talents.
 Students progressively develop CCA-specific knowledge, skills, values and attitudes through sustained participation in any of the CCA groups.
-CCA also offer excellent platforms for students to learn core values, social and emotional competencies and the emerging 21st Century Competencies.
+CCA also offer excellent platforms for students to learn core values, social and emotional competencies and the emerging 21st&nbsp;Century Competencies.